weinmann-phil/azure-study-cram/README.md

 * Certifications can be important for career 😻
 * A project helps to organize thought and structure that which was learned (to some degree) 🍸

+Why I am not using ChatGPT for this:

+* ChatGPT may be an excellent tool to prepare an outline for what to study and providing a proper study guide, but I am looking for structuring the information on my own

 <!-- TABLE OF CONTENTS -->
 <details>